 For the next few decades the College of Engineering produced pioneering research in areas such as bioengineering and automotive research, all the while increasing and strengthening its academic mission.

-From its inception more than 85 years ago, the College of Engineering has blossomed into a key educational institution in Michigan, with more than 100 full-time faculty and 2,200 undergraduate and graduate students.
+From its inception nearly 85 years ago, the College of Engineering has blossomed into a key educational institution in Michigan, with more than 120 full-time faculty and 3,500 undergraduate and graduate students.

 Arthur R. Carr 1933-56

 J. Stuart Johnson 1957-67

 Stanley K. Stynes 1971-85